-At the beginning of 2022, the Shareholders' Nomination Committee was comprised of four members in accordance with the decision of the General Meeting.
-The Company's three largest shareholders each nominated one member and the Association of Finnish Local and Regional Authorities nominated one member.
-The three largest shareholders are Keva, the Republic of Finland and the City of Helsinki.
-The 2022 Annual General Meeting decided to complement the composition of the Nomination Committee with a fifth member representing the municipal sector.
-The next five largest shareholders (following the three largest shareholders) together have the right to appoint the fifth member.
+- Three of the members are appointed by the three largest shareholders, one member by each shareholder, according to the share register.
+With the current ownership structure, the three largest shareholders are Keva, Republic of Finland and the City of Helsinki. - The fourth member is appointed by the Association of Finnish Local and Regional Authorities. - The next five largest shareholders (following the three largest shareholders) together have the right to appoint the fifth member.
 With the current ownership structure, the following municipalities have the right to appoint the fifth member together: the City of Espoo, the City of Vantaa, the City of Tampere, the City of Oulu and the City of Turku.

 In this context, the ownership is considered based on the total ownership of a local authority corporation.
+The individuals appointed cannot have an employment relationship with the company.
+The company's largest shareholder appoints its representative as the Chair of the Nomination Committee.

-The members of the Shareholders' Nomination Committee at the end of the 2022 financial year were:
+The members of the Shareholders' Nomination Committee at the end of the 2023 financial year were:

-- Jaakko Kiander, Chair (CEO, Keva) - Juha Myllymäki (Legal director, the Association of Finnish Local and Regional Authorities) - · Sami Sarvilinna (Chief Executive Officer, City of Helsinki) - Maija Strandberg (Senior Finance Councellor, Prime Minister's Office, Government ownership steering) - Juha Yli-Rajala (Group Chief Executive Officer, City of Tampere)
+- Jaakko Kiander, Chair (CEO, Keva) - Timo Reina (Deputy Managing Director, the Association of Finnish Local and Regional Authorities) - Jukka-Pekka Ujula (Chief Executive Officer, City of Helsinki) - Maija Strandberg (Senior Finance Councellor, Prime Minister's Office, Government ownership steering) - Juha Yli-Rajala (Group Chief Executive Officer, City of Tampere)